I hear you: you've got your todo list.

 or have it emailed weekly:

 No ads, no spam, no bullshit.
-Just a fresh baked file each week.
+Just a clean slate each week.

 - [ ] **_Personalize the examples below_**